samsonkimani/alx-backend/0x03-queuing_system_in_js/README.md

-working with redis and a js queing system
+working with redis and kue in nodejs